ml-heroes/movie-recom/README.md

 Prerequisites [here](https://github.com/angular/angular-cli#prerequisites).

 - Clone this repository
-- **Not Required** - Navigate to client directory and execute `ng build --prod` to create production build for Angular.
+- **Not Required** - Navigate to client directory and execute `yarn build` to create production build for Angular.
 - Then navigate back and execute following commands:
   - `docker-compose build`
   - `docker-compose up`